horsaen/thebunshop/README.md

 ## Production

-The same steps follow, but uncomment rate limiter, adjust cors and build the nextjs project.
+The same steps follow, but uncomment rate limiter, adjust cors, and build the nextjs project.
 You're all set :3

 ## Screenshots